HomeEuropeBelarusPolotsk sights

 Polotsk Historical Landmark - Museum of Printing

-This museum is dedicated to the activities of Francis Skorina as a first printer.
-It was opened almost 30 years ago in honor of the 500th anniversary of the birth of the great scholar and thinker of the Belarusian land.
+It was opened almost 30 years ago in honor of the 500th anniversary of the birth of the great scientist and thinker of the Belarusian land.

 Borisov’s Stones